omaraflak/omaraflak.github.io/markdown/cuda.md

 - `grid_dim`: the number of blocks in the grid executing the kernel
 - `block_dim`: the number of threads in each of those blocks

 Those two variables are of type `dim3` which can take 3 arguments (`x`, `y`, `z`).
-When specifying a single number, it is assigned to `x`.
-For now ignore those 3 dimensions, and do as if it was a single number, we will get back to this in a bit.
+When specifying a single number, it is assigned to `x` (in that case you could pass an `int` directly).
+For now ignore those 3 dimensions, and do as if it was a single number, we will get back to this at the end.

 > In essence, you are giving the dimension of a matrix of `grid_dim` rows and `block_dim` columns, containing the threads that will run the kernel.